Stated SL(n)-Skein Modules and Algebras: Relation to factorization homology, skein categories, and lattice gauge theory

 Note that this equivalence is quite non-intuitive, as skein categories are built of unstated ribbon graphs with ends in $\Sigma\times \{0,1\}$ rather than of stated webs with ends in $\p \Sigma \times (-1,1)$ considered in stated skein algebras.

-We believe that the arguments of \cite{Ha} generalize to stated SL(n)-skein algebras as well.
+Corollary \ref{c.skeincat} asserts that the $sl(2)$-skein category of $\Sigma$ with $\p \Sigma= S^1$ has an internal algebra object isomorphic to $\S_2(\Sigma)$.
+In fact, by \cite[Thm.
+1.1]{Ha} and \cite[Thm.
+5.3]{Fa} this internal algebra object is isomorphic to $\S_2(\Sigma)$ as a $\mathcal Oq(SL(2))$-comodule algebra.
+We expect that this statement generalizes to $sl(n)$ for all $n$.